B2B effective cases that are not B2Boring

 Solution

-• The 'Think Ote' campaign, which challenged Hispanic small business owners to think "ote" (large) not just "ito" (small)
+The 'Think Ote' campaign, which challenged Hispanic small business owners to think "ote" (large) not "ito" (small).
+Fronted by football star Chicharito (nickname meaning “little pea”), who achieved big things despite his nickname.
+Executed in English, Spanish, and Spanglish.

 Results